awesome-p2p/masala/openwrt/README.md

-To inlcude Masala into your OpenWRT image or to create an .ipk package (equivalent to Debians .deb files), you have to building an OpenWRT image.
+To inlcude Masala into your OpenWRT image or to create an .ipk package (equivalent to Debians .deb files), you have to build an OpenWRT image.
-These steps were tested for OpenWRT-"Attitude Adjustment":
+These steps were tested using OpenWRT-"Attitude Adjustment":

 <pre>
-svn co svn://svn.openwrt.org/openwrt/trunk openwrt cd openwrt
+svn co svn://svn.openwrt.org/openwrt/branches/attitude_adjustment openwrt cd openwrt

 ./scripts/feeds update -a